We all deal with it. The never ending to-do lists, rushing here, there, and everywhere in our daily lives, like a hamster on a wheel.

 On this episode of the Magnetic Memory Method Podcast, I sit down with Ben Fishel, author of the upcoming book Project Monkey Mind.

 Ben is a meditation teacher, habitual traveler, and freelance writer.

-His blog, Project Monkey Mind, helps professionals boost their creativity and relax their minds.
-His work has been featured on The Huffington Post, HighExistence, Tiny Buddha, and Pick The Brain.
+On his website, Ben Fishel helps people navigate their challenges.
+Based on work from his prior website, Project Monkey Mind, Ben’s work has been featured on The Huffington Post, HighExistence, Tiny Buddha, and Pick The Brain.